What if you knocked out a tooth?

 No, do not ever leave a broken tooth untreated, even if it doesn’t hurt or bother you.
 Visit us immediately in case of a broken tooth or other dental emergencies.
 The sooner you visit your dentist for an examination, the better the chance of a good outcome without complications and risking more serious issues.

-How serious is a broken tooth?
+How serious is a cracked tooth or broken tooth?

 A broken tooth can cause more damage than ruin the appearance of your smile.
 Not treating it immediately can lead to serious dental problems.
 For example, bacteria can get into your broken tooth and spread to cause an abscess.
 In the worst case, a pocket of bacteria can cause an infection and spread to other parts of the body, causing severe health complications.
 A broken tooth can cause nerve damage, lead to a root canal, and open the teeth to other vulnerable issues like decay.